-6.2A PROSPECTIVE EXPLORATION PROPERTIES
+6.2A DISCONTINUED EXPLORATION PROPERTIES

-CACHINAL, CHILE
+CACHINAL, Chile

 On February 14, 2023, the Company signed a Definitive Purchase and Sale Agreement for the acquisition of the 100% interest in the Cachinal De La Sierra Silver-Gold Project (the "Cachinal Project" or "Cachinal") from Aftermath Silver Ltd. ("Aftermath").
+The consideration for the acquisition included cash payable in installments and the issuance of common shares.
+Following a lengthy due diligence, it was agreed to terminate the transaction and the Agreement lapsed.
+No payments were made, and no common shares were issued in connection with the acquisition.